 A PARCA is a multi-phased bilateral contract, between us and a customer.
 It allows firm quarterly system entry capacity and firm enduring annual NTS exit (flat) capacity to be reserved for that customer, whilst they develop the initial phases of their own project.
 Any NTS capacity initially reserved via a PARCA would, subject to a need case for that capacity being sufficiently demonstrated and any necessary planning permissions being received, be allocated exclusively to the PARCA applicant or, where the PARCA applicant is not a UNC party, an NTS user(s) nominated by the PARCA applicant.

 A PARCA would facilitate customers approaching us early in the development of their own project.
 They can reserve NTS entry and exit capacities without the need to fully financially commit to the formal capacity booking at that stage.
 Security is later required for reserving the capacity in phase 2 of the PARCA.
-This process, thereby reduces a potential barrier to participation.
+This process thereby reduces a potential barrier to participation.

-We are incentivised under our Licence to deliver entry and exit capacity in an efficient and economic manner.
-The Licence arrangements confirm our revenue allowances for delivering additional entry or exit capacity and such allowances will be calculated in accordance with the Generic Revenue Driver Methodology as part of the PARCA process.
-We would expect that such arrangements would be updated to include revenue allowances upon the allocation of additional entry or exit capacity.

 It should be noted that there may be a lead-time associated with customers obtaining access to the system.
 Under the requirements of the Planning Act, the anticipated lead time for the delivery of most reinforcement projects is up to 7 years (84 months).
 Customers are encouraged to enter into discussions with us at an early stage so that they fully understand the processes required to connect and use the system.

 A PARCA is split into a number of phases with each phase designed to deliver a subsequent stage of Planning Act requirements.